With small changes this article appeared in The Interfaith Observer.

 These considerations highlight another dimension of indigenaity.
 Indigenous cultures were usually conquered by other peoples, usually the Abrahamic religions of Christianity and Islam, particularly after modern science and technology gave Christian nations unrivaled military superiority.
 Indigenous peoples almost invariably suffered from colonial oppression, including the suppression of many of their religions.

 Further, not all indigenous traditions were colonized.
-Certainly Japanese Shinto was not, nor were Chinese traditions thousands of years old that while suppressed by Mao Tse-tung, have revived once the most oppressive aspect of Communist rule ended.
+Certainly Japanese Shinto was not, nor were Chinese traditions thousands of years old that, while suppressed by Mao Tse-tung, revived once the most oppressive aspect of Communist rule ended.
 Both are indigenous if the word has any meaning at all with respect to religious traditions.
-But in both the Chinese and Japanese cases the people are not indigenous by most criteria, they are the dominant culture, and in Shinto’s case a variant was long the state religion.
+But in both the Chinese and Japanese cases the people are not indigenous by most criteria, they are the dominant culture, and in Shinto’s case, a variant was long the state religion.

 And then there is the modern NeoPagan renaissance which includes Wiccans, and other traditions which see themselves as reconstructing the pre-Christian conquest religions of Western, Central and Northern Europe.
 In these cases there is either no continuity of tradition, or for the Romuva perhaps, a very attenuated one.
 But their practitioners usually see themselves as part of a religious sensibility having much in common with more clearly indigenous traditions.
 Many practitioners of those traditions see this similarity themselves, sometimes describing them as non-indigenous people practicing an indigenous religion.